What is imatinib?

 - Imatinib is an inhibitor of CYP3A4 and may increase the plasma concentration of other CYP3A4 metabolised drugs (eg alfentanil, ciclosporin, diergotamine, ergotamine, fentanyl, pimozide, quinidine, sirolimus or tacrolimus).

-- Because warfarin is metabolized by CYP2C9 and CYP3A4, patients who require anticoagulation, low-molecular weight or standard heparin should be considered instead of warfarin if imatinib is to be administered concurrently.
+- Because warfarin is metabolised by CYP2C9 and CYP3A4, patients who require anticoagulation, low-molecular weight or standard heparin should be considered instead of warfarin if imatinib is to be administered concurrently.

-- Interactions with drugs metabolized by CYP2D6 – Imatinib increased the plasma concentration of metoprolol by approximately 23% suggesting that imatinib has a weak inhibitory effect on CYP2D6-mediated metabolism.
+- Interactions with drugs metabolised by CYP2D6 – Imatinib increased the plasma concentration of metoprolol by approximately 23% suggesting that imatinib has a weak inhibitory effect on CYP2D6-mediated metabolism.

 Adverse effects with imatinib